Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 Arul walked away from a stable corporate career abroad and built a farm that runs without failures, without shortcuts, on his own terms.
 He did it by treating farming the way he treated work — with preparation, the right tools, and showing up every day.

-Talk to the Agriplast team and get expert guidance tailored to your land, crop, and goals—before you invest a single rupee.
+Talk to the Agriplast team and get a customised plan for your land, crop selection, and ROI strategy—before you commit your capital.

 Agriplast Tech India Private Limited (APTIPL) manufactures greenhouse films, mulching films, shade nets, insect nets, and other protected cultivation products for farmers across India and 15+ countries.
 APTIPL is a separate entity from Agriplast Protected Cultivation (APPC).